Latency based routing

 Amazon Route 53 is integrated with Elastic Load Balancing (ELB).

-Amazon Route 53 works with the AWS Management Console.
+Amazon Route 53 works with the Amazon Management Console.
 This web-based, point-and-click, graphical user interface lets you manage Amazon Route 53 without writing any code at all.

 Weighted Round Robin